 Audits are still being called for the entities that are less than Rs 10 crore if discrepancies are discovered via analytics or AI-driven anomaly detection.

 Closure: In 2025, amendments were performed for the management of Goods and Services Tax (GST) in India.
 The revision has the purpose of making the tax system automated, consistent, and transparent.
-Small and large businesses must ensure to have updated GST software.
+Small and large businesses must ensure they have updated GST software.
 It comprises the features that help lock in reports, manage workflows, track invoices easily, and even generate QR codes.

 Such amendments present both challenges and opportunities for tax professionals and software developers.
 They should make efficient systems that follow the updated norms while making the tax filing process easier and less prone to errors.